 The LC output filter has a double pole at its resonant frequency that causes rapid phase change.
-The R3 modulator used in the ISL62391, ISL62392, ISL62391C and ISL62392C make the LC output filter resemble a first order system in which the closed loop stability can be achieved with the recommended Type-II compensation network.
+The R3 modulator used in these controllers make the LC output filter resemble a first order system in which the closed loop stability can be achieved with the recommended Type-II compensation network.
 Intersil provides a PC-based tool (example page is shown later) that can be used to calculate compensation network component values and help simulate the loop frequency response.